 Signature, Small Cohort Classes for College First-Year Students

 First-year students in the College have access to a selection of unique courses and academic programs designed exclusively for incoming students.
-These were created to enhance learning and build personal academic community.
-The First-Year Seminars brochure is available here (PDF).
+These courses were created to enhance learning and build personal academic community.

 Features of First-Year Seminars

 - Capped at 16 – 20 students per seminar so students may create small communities in students’ first semester at Georgetown